Minnesota Wildflowers

 Detailed Information

 [photo of flowers] Flowers are in rounded pink to purple heads about 1/3 inch across, densely packed in a thick spike cluster up to a foot long.
-Heads are made up of 5 to 10 star-shaped disk flowers each with 2 long styles emerging from the center.
+Heads are made up of 5 to 10 star-shaped disk flowers each with a long, stringy divided style emerging from the center.
 The bracts are pinkish red and have narrow tips that curl back away from the flowers.
-One plant has a single spike that blooms from the top down.
+A plant has a single spike that blooms from the top down.

 [photo of leaves] Leaves are very narrow, crowded on the stem and become progressively smaller as they ascend the stem.
 Near the base of the plant they may be over 12 inches long and ½ inch wide while near the flowers only 1 inch long and less than 1/8 inch wide.
 Leaves are toothless and may be hairless or finely hairy and slightly rough.
 The main stem is ridged and hairy to varying degrees.

-Fruit is a small barbed seed with a tuft of hair to carry it off in the wind.
+[photo of fruit] Fruit is a small barbed seed with a tuft of light brown hair to carry it off in the wind.

 Notes:

-There are 5 species of Blazing Star in Minnesota all with similar flowers and a good way to tell them apart is by the bracts, which is unique for each species.
+There are 5 species of Blazing Star in Minnesota and a relatively easy way to tell similar species apart is by the bracts, which are unique for each species.
 Prairie Blazing Star has relatively narrow pinkish red bracts with tips that curl back away from the flower head.
-It also has a thicker spike than other varieties and may grow taller than others.
-It can grow singly or in small groups.
+It also has a much thicker, denser spike than other species and may grow taller than others.
+It can grow singly or in groups and does exceedingly well in the home garden with sufficient moisture.
+Monarch butterflies love it.

 • Prairie Restorations - Bringing people together with the land